 \subsubsection{Asynchronous Advantage Actor-Critic (A3C)}

-The A3C structure \cite{mnih2016asynchronous} can master a variety of continuous motor control tasks as well as learned general strategies for exploring games purely from the sensor and visual inputs.
-A3C maintains a policy $\pi_\theta (s_t, a_t)$ and an estimate of the value function $ V (s_t;\theta _w)$.
-Synchronize thread-specific parameters with global ones: $\theta^\prime = \theta$ and $w^\prime = w$.
-This variant of actor-critic can operate in the forward view and uses the same mix of $n$-step returns to update both the policy and the value function.
-The policy and the value function are updated after every $t_{max}$ actions or when a terminal state is reached.
+The A3C structure \cite{mnih2016asynchronous} can master a variety of continuous motor control tasks and learn general game exploration strategies purely from observations.
+A3C maintains a policy ($\pi_\theta (s_t, a_t)$) and an estimate of the value function ($ V (s_t;\theta _w)$).
+Thread-specific parameters are synchronised with the global parameters: $\theta^\prime = \theta$ and $w^\prime = w$.
+This variant of actor criticism can operate in the forward view and uses the same mix of $n$-step returns to update both the policy and the value function.